 Sociology is a vibrant and exciting subject that will require you to think differently about the society in which we live.
-We all hold common sense views on the various everyday things that make up our society; crime is rising, teenager pregnancies are increasing, religion is in decline, and education is failing many of its students.
-In this course we will look behind these headline ideas, challenge orthodox views, and examine the interesting and complex workings of society.
-Instead of thinking ‘What has happened?’ think ‘Why did that happen?’
+In this course we will look at social patterns and problems, challenge orthodox views, and examine the interesting and complex workings of society.
+You will learn the fundamentals of Sociology and develop skills valued by higher education and employers, including critical analysis, independent thinking and research Instead of thinking ‘What has happened?’ think ‘Why did that happen and what can be done to solve it?’.

 Sociology is currently only available at KS5.